ganeti/ganeti/man/ganeti-watcher.rst

 Another function is to "repair" DRBD links by reactivating the block devices of instances which have secondaries on nodes that have been rebooted.

+Additionally, it will verify and repair degraded DRBD disks; this will not happen, if the ``--no-verify-disks`` option is given.

 The watcher will also archive old jobs (older than the age given via the ``--job-age`` option, which defaults to 6 hours), in order